geneial/geneial/README.md

     cd benchmarks
     ./callgrind-suite.sh

+The callgrind suite produces a `callgrind.TIMESTAMP.log` whereas TIMESTAMP denotes the creation date.
+This log can be analyzed with tools such as `kcachegrind`.
+On an Ubuntu/Debian machine you may install kcachegrind by

+    sudo apt-get install kcachegrind

 ##8.
 Running the demo(s)
 Currently, libGENEIAL is mainly a template-based library.
 Hence, it is essential that the demos compile to ensure